• B.A. Religious Studies: Socially Engaged Religious Traditions

 1. Traditional Kagyu/Nyingma Dzogchen compassion practices,

-2. Sustainable Compassion Training by Dr. Lama John Makransky and Dr. Brooke Dodson, and
+2. Sustainable Compassion Training by Dr. Lama John Makransky and Dr. Brooke Lavelle, and

 3. Dr. Paul Gilbert's Compassionate Mind Training.